Every 62 minutes, someone dies as a result of an eating disorder. *

-In Britain alone, around 725.000 people are affected by an eating disorder, according to an estimation in February 2015 by PwC.
+In the UK alone, around 1.25 million people are affected by an eating disorder, according to an estimation by the UK eating disorders charity Beat.

-However, a lot of confusion and misconceptions exist around eating disorders.
-The disease is therefore often detected late.
-That’s a shame, because the earlier the disorder is discovered, the greater are the chances of recovery.
-That’s why the UK charity B-EAT (Beating eating disorders) initiated Eating Disorders Awareness Week several years ago, in order to raise awareness.
-This year, Eating Disorder Awareness Week takes place from 2nd-8th March, and has a focus on the family and carers of those with an eating disorder, and the impact it can have on their lives.
+However, a lot of confusion and misconceptions exist around eating disorders, which can lead to them often being detected late.
+That’s a shame, because the earlier the disorder is discovered, the greater the chances of recovery.
+That’s why the charity Beat initiated Eating Disorders Awareness Week several years ago, in order to help raise awareness.
+2020's Eating Disorder Awareness Week takes place from 2nd-8th March, and has a focus on the family and carers of those with an eating disorder, and the impact it can have on their lives.

 What is an eating disorder?

-An eating disorder is a mental illness which involves distorted eating patterns and a great fear of loosing control over your weight.
-For people affected by the disorder, food becomes an obsession that can start to dominate their whole life.
+An eating disorder is a mental health condition which involves distorted eating patterns, an unhealthy attitude towards food and an obsession with your weight and body shape.
+For people affected by the disorder, food becomes an obsession that can start to dominate their life.
 An eating disorder can occur in various forms: some people will eat very little or nothing at all, while others will binge on food.
 It can also be a combination of both.
 The most common eating disorders are anorexia nervosa, bulimia, binge eating disorder (BED) and other specified feeding or eating disorder (OFSED).
-In addition, there are other eating problems varying in symptoms between these three.
+In addition, there are other eating problems varying in symptoms between these.

 Prejudice and misconceptions about eating disorders

-Lots of studies are being conducted to research this disease.
-For instance, Clinical psychologist Dr Ina Beitner researches the prevention of eating disorders at the Technical University of Dresden in Germany.
-Minddistrict interviewed her about her research.
-Read the interview here.
+Lots of studies are being conducted to research these disorders.
+For instance, clinical psychologist Dr. Ina Beitner researches the prevention of eating disorders at the Technical University of Dresden in Germany.
+Minddistrict have previously interviewed her about her research, which you can read here.

-Creating attention and awareness about eating disorders this week with Eating Disorders Awareness Week is a necessity.
-However, attention all year long is needed to gain even more knowledge, help to break stigma and support people affected by it.
-Because no, an eating disorder is not a choice.
-And yes, eating disorders should be diagnosed as early as possible.
-We support Eating Disorders Awareness Week.
+Creating attention and awareness about eating disorders this week by supporting Beat's Eating Disorders Awareness Week is so important.
+However, attention all year long is needed to gain even more knowledge, help to break stigma and to support people affected by it.
+Because an eating disorder is not a choice, and working towards earlier diagnosis is essential.
+At Minddistrict, we're in support of Eating Disorders Awareness Week.
 What about you?

 Find out more about the statistics on eating disorders.